 - Shavings are better than sawdust which packs tight or straw that may ferment

-- check your shaving a couple of times over Winter – they should never be soggy
+- check your shavings a couple of times over Winter – they should never be soggy

 Benefits of Using Hive Quilt Boxes

 The active colony will propolis the wire or canvas bottom to other hive components.
-For more people it is best to remove them.
+This makes inspections aggravating so it is best to remove them and store until Winter.